MatMLlab/SEN_model/README.md

 If you need test data, please contact us and provide the transmission address or email that can receive large files, and we will send you complete data.

 ## About the Code
-- The training and testing process are defined in `main.py`.
+- The training and testing process are defined in `Cap_Models/main.py`.
-- Related data is in `data file`, and we also prepared the code `data/data.py` to get the dataset from `Material Project`.
+- Related data is in `data file`, and we also prepared the code `Cap_Models/data/data.py` to get the dataset from `Material Project`.
-- The capsule transformer is defined in `cap_block.py`.
+- The capsule transformer is defined in `Cap_Models/cap_block.py`.
-- Related models are defined in `models file`.
+- Related models are defined in `Cap_Models/models file`.
-- The visualization process and result plots in the manuscript are in `plot file`.
+- The visualization process and result plots in the manuscript are in `Cap_Models/plot file`.
 - The running time of one epoch with one batch is less than 1s under NVIDIA GV-100 GPU.

 ## License